The Piccolo Thesis

 Your photos, documents, passwords, conversations - they sit on servers owned by corporations whose interests aren't yours.
 You pay rent to access your own digital life.
 You accept terms you don't read because you have no alternative.
 You trade privacy for convenience because the system offers no other choice.

 This made sense when computing power was scarce and expensive.
-That's no longer the case.
+It no longer does.

 The Moment It Clicked